 The goal was for each party was to get at least 68 House seats and 34 Senate seats, the numbers giving them respective majorities.

 The outcome loomed large over the policy agenda of Democratic Gov. Mark Dayton, who is halfway through a term already beset by a government shutdown after Republicans refused his call for higher taxes on the wealthy.
 In the session starting in January, Dayton and lawmakers will confront another steep budget deficit.

 Minnesota voters had a small but important role in determining the power structure in Washington as well.

 Klobuchar's Senate race was one of 33 nationally.
 But Bills, a one-term state legislator, struggled for attention, money and voter support.
 Neither national party considered the race competitive.
 Democrats were banking on Klobuchar's return in the broader contest to maintain their majority, and she's likely to be in a position to continue building a national profile.

-Page 2 of 2 - Republicans were defending four U.S. House seats in Minnesota that help make up their majority.
+Republicans were defending four U.S. House seats in Minnesota that help make up their majority.
 First-term Rep. Chip Cravaack was facing the strongest challenge, battling former Rep. Rick Nolan in defense of the northern Minnesota seat he snatched two years ago from former Rep. Jim Oberstar.
 The GOP was favored to retain seats held by Reps.
 Michele Bachmann, John Kline and Erik Paulsen.
 Democrats hold the other four Minnesota seats, none of which were viewed to be in jeopardy.